brson/brson.github.com/_posts/2021-01-30-dfinity-impressions.md

 ## Aimee upgrades her `dfx`

 Aimee has previously installed `dfx`.
-Today when she ran `dfx new firsttest` to create a dfinity project, she had a confusing experience.
+Today when she ran `dfx new firsttest` to create a Dfinity project, she had a confusing experience.

 This is what she saw: